leo4ai/nanoGenA/README.md

 > it was the age of wisdom, it was the age of foolishness,
 > it was the epoch of belief.

-Thus the fitness function is simple as comparing a candidate (random) sentence against the goal sentence.
+Thus the fitness function is as simple as comparing a candidate (random) sentence against the goal sentence.
 Thus, zero fit means optimal fit.

 Evolve a small population of five candidate solutions at any given generation.
 In the selection stage, first sort by fittest first, and then crossover the first and third, and second and fourth, and then include 5 totally random additional candidate solutions.
-Then sort again by fittest first and select the top 5 most fittest for the next round.
+Then sort again by fittest first and select the top 5 fittest for the next round.
 Iterate until the (absolute) optimum is reached.

-The non-parallel version is an object based implementation totally sequential.
-The parallel version is a functional approach which includes performance optimizations derived from the inclusin of Ray, for distributed computing, and Numba, for JIT optimizations.
-By using the parallel version with 2 cores, a 20 fold improvement may be noticed.
+The non-parallel version is an object based implementation with no parallelism.
+On the other hand, the parallel version is implemented in a functional approach which includes performance optimizations derived from the inclusion of Ray, for distributed computing, and Numba, for JIT optimizations.
+By using the parallel version with 2 cores, a 20 fold runtime improvement may be noticed.

 ## Installation and execution